“I Wanna be like Mike”

 People have an innate need to be a part of something.
 People who saw Jordan when they were young want Jordan to be the best because it enriches their lives if they have been witness to the greatest player ever.
 Jordan’s legacy is enhanced because his career coincided with the boom of consumerism, television expansion and product placement.

-The consumerism of the 1980’s and 1990’s was so successful in promoting Michael Jordan that it was able to erase these more important numbers from Jordan’s career.
+The consumerism of the 1980’s and 1990’s was so successful in promoting Michael Jordan that it was able to erase some of the more important numbers when measuring Jordan’s career.

 0 titles without All-Stars